sagemath/trac_to_gh/Issue 7768.md

 # Issue 7768: PDF version of reference manual fails to build in Sage 4.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7768

 Original creator: mvngu